gardener/landscaper/docs/tutorials/00-landscaper-installation.md

 - Kubernetes cluster
 - Landscaper CLI (see the [installation documentation](https://github.com/gardener/landscapercli/blob/master/docs/installation.md))
-- This tutorial assumes that the landscaper will be installed in the namespace `landscaper`.
+- This tutorial assumes that the landscaper will be installed in the namespace `ls-system`.
 The namespace has to created before the landscaper is being installed.

 ### Install the Landscaper